joejknowles/CV/README.md

 I was taught the core concepts of agile as part of my software development training at Makers Academy.
-The course was  project based, and  these projects were all completed in an agile manner, while the company Makers Academy itself adhered closely to agile principles.
+The course was  project based, and  these projects were all completed in an agile manner.
+The company Makers Academy itself adhered closely to agile principles, giving me first hand experience of the agile processes within an extremely successful start up early on in my career.

 My role at my first job after Makers Academy involved agile evangelism.
 The company was large and previously worked with waterfall processes.
 At first I